Historical Overview of Inventory Control Practices

 The expansion of global markets has introduced a range of complexities for inventory management.
 Organisations face challenges such as varying regulations, cultural differences, and logistical discrepancies across different regions.
 The need for robust systems that can adapt to these variables is paramount.
 Companies must not only keep track of their inventory levels but also anticipate shifts in demand that can stem from international events, economic changes, and consumer behaviour.

-Logistics integration enhances inventory control by ensuring that inventory levels are aligned with transportation schedules and distribution needs, leading to reduced lead times and improved accuracy in stock availability.
+to reduced lead times and improved accuracy in stock availability.

 What are some of the challenges posed by globalisation on inventory management?